 It was a s&%t show!
 It turned out to be a twenty-hour-day!
 Anything that could have gone wrong – did.
 I visited a job site near the Rycroft branch to help with a very basic job.
 It started to rain, quickly turned into a mud hole, and I had to get towed out.

 I – still – showed up the next day.
-(And that’s how you get to be VP Operations!)Connect With Mark On LinkedIn Follow DFI On LinkedIn
+(And that’s how you get to be VP Operations!)Connect with Mark on LinkedIn